 One of my own desires, was to move across the country and live nearer to my parents so I could know them better.
 I myself left home when I was in my teenage years and shortly after, they moved moved away.
 Now I live just a short drive from them.
 I’m loving the opportunity to deepen my relationship with them and bake them cakes!
 And what’s also great, we live near the seaside, so I get to pop down to have a walk along the promenade and an ice cream most weeks.
 Another desire was finding a home with Andrew, my partner and finally living together.

 Having a chronic condition such as arthritis hasn’t stopped me from too much.
-Even awaiting an ankle replacement I managed a big trip to the US with my daughter Becky this year, it began in San Diego where I attended a business course.
+Even awaiting an ankle replacement I managed a big trip to the US with my daughter Becky in 2018 it began in San Diego where I attended a business course.
 We caught trains, planes and Ubers!
 Seeing the Grand Canyon and visiting Sedona was incredible as was spending time with my fabulous US friends in LA.
 Andrew and I spent some time before my operation in Barbados, which is a favourite place for us – and it’s always so good for my body to swim in warm waters.